German Institute, Taipei

-The German Institute Taipei (German: Deutsches Institut Taipei); (德國在台協會 (Déguó Zài Tái Xiéhuì, Tek-kok chāi Tâi Hia̍p-hōe)) is the overseas representative office of Germany in Taiwan, which promotes the non-diplomatic German-Taiwanese relations and looks after German interests there.
+The German Institute Taipei (German: Deutsches Institut Taipei; 德國在台協會) is the overseas representative office of Germany in Taiwan, which promotes the non-diplomatic German-Taiwanese relations and looks after German interests there.

-Tasks of the institution includes the increasing of bilateral cooperation (especially in the field of culture and economy), dealing with consular affairs like Visa or passport, providing a variety of services for German citizens in Taiwan and German-related information to Taiwanese people.
+Tasks of the institution include the increasing of bilateral cooperation (especially in the field of culture and economy), dealing with consular affairs like visa or passport, providing a variety of services for German citizens in Taiwan and German-related information to Taiwanese people.
 In some instances, it maintains contacts with Taiwanese government on behalf of the Federal Republic of Germany, acting as a de facto embassy.
-Institute affairs are led by a Director General (Generaldirektor), who acts as the German representative to Taiwan.
+The institute's affairs are led by a Director General, who acts as the German representative to Taiwan.

-Its counterpart in Germany is the Taipei Representative Office in the Federal Republic of Germany in Berlin.
+Its counterpart in Germany is the Taipei Representative Office in Berlin.